 You Aren’t Keeping Visitors Focused

 A landing page is a funnel; it should direct visitors to your CTA and be optimized for that purpose.
 This means that a landing page can employ a bit more hand-holding than the rest of your web site.
 Any navigation bars, for instance, should be removed or changed so that they do not take focus away from the CTA button.
 Distractions can cause visitors to lose focus and forget what they were interested in, so minimize or eliminate as many as possible as a basic part of the page’s SEO and PPC tailoring.

 If your CTA is to get people to sign up for a mailing list or newsletter, keep things short and simple: you need their name, e-mail, and possibly one pertinent demographic answer that should have a drop-down list to choose from.
 You will have more opportunities for extra information later, but for now your signup should be focused on exactly that–signing up the visitor.
 This is especially true for any mobile-friendly sites since typing on phones is often cumbersome and best kept to a minimum when possible.

 Short signup forms also lower the likelihood of visitors getting uncomfortable or losing interest and leaving partway through the process.

 Numero Uno Web Solutions is a provider of search engine optimization, content marketing, and traffic building solutions for startup and small companies from all industries and fields.
-As a trusted Google partner, we stay on the pulse of industry changes and adapt our practices to produce quality SEO, content marketing, and traffic building plans to fuel the growth of businesses across communities.
+We stay on the pulse of industry changes and adapt our practices to produce quality SEO, content marketing, and traffic building plans to fuel the growth of businesses across communities.
 Contact Us to learn more about growing organic traffic, different SEO techniques, and how we can help improve your search profile.